|Bertha Honoré Palmer

 ACTIVE TIME: 20 minutes

-Make brownies: Melt chocolate with butter in a double boiler or heat-proof bowl suspended over very hot water.
+Melt chocolate with butter in a double boiler or heat-proof bowl suspended over very hot water.
 Mix dry ingredients in a mixing bowl (except walnuts.)
 Mix melted chocolate/butter mixture with dry ingredients.
-Whisk in eggs, one at a time, taking about 5 minutes continuous whisking from the first egg to the last.
+Whisk in eggs, one at a time, taking about 5 minutes of continuous whisking from the first egg to the last.
 Butter and flour a 9 x 12 baking dish.
-Preheat oven to 350.
+Preheat oven to 350°.F.
 Toast walnuts for about 15 minutes until fragrant.
-Lower oven temperature to 300.
-Chop walnuts and set aside.
+Lower oven temperature to 300° F. Chop walnuts and set them aside.
 Spread brownie batter into the prepared pan.
 It will be very liquid.
-Sprinkle surface with the chopped walnuts, pressing down so that they are partly submerged.
-Bake in 300 degree oven 45 to 50 minutes until the brownies have crisped on the edge of the pan–about 2-inches around the full edge of the pan.
+Sprinkle the surface with the chopped walnuts, pressing down so that they are partly submerged.
+Bake in a 300° F oven for 45 to 50 minutes until the brownies have crisped on the edge of the pan–about 2 inches around the entire edge of the pan.
 The brownies in the center of the pan will remain slightly jiggly.

-Make glaze: Mix water, preserves and unflavored gelatin in a saucepan over medium heat.
+Mix water, preserves, and unflavored gelatin in a saucepan over medium heat.
 Whisk until boiling; heat at boiling for two minutes.
-While the glaze is still hot, spread a thick layer over the brownies.
+While the glaze is still hot, spread a thick layer over the still-warm brownies.
 Cool completely.

-Compiled by Neil Gale, Ph.D.
+Compiled by Dr. Neil Gale, Ph.D.

-What is the difference between (all purpose) flour and cake flour? - Cake flour is a finely milled, delicate flour with a low protein content; it's usually bleached.
-When used in cakes, it results in a super-tender texture with a fine crumb, and a good rise.
+Cake flour is a finely milled, delicate flour with a low protein content; it's usually bleached.
+When used in cakes, it results in a super-tender texture with a fine crumb and a good rise.
 Chiffon and angel food cake are two great examples of where cake flour really shines.
 The primary difference between cake flour and all-purpose (AP) flour is the protein content (which becomes gluten).
 The protein content of cake flour is about 8%, while the protein content of AP flour is slightly higher.